justinjabo250/Extracting-analytics-info-from-the-Australian-private-data-store-sales-review-offering-liked-product/README.md

 **The owner wants you to do some analysis on data with these criteria's:**

+**Based on the business need, requirement to address the business question, draw attention to the data's insightful information, offer recommendations, and support a wise decision, I will analyze some data using the following specific business criteria:**

     **-calculate the total price average for all products**